ipspace/netlab/docs/module/vlan.md

 # VLANs

-The VLAN configuration module implements VLANs and VLAN-related interfaces, including:
+The VLAN configuration module implements VLANs and VLAN-related interfaces.
+Initial implementation supports:

+* Access VLANs
+* VLAN interfaces (integrated routing and bridging)
 * Bridging-only VLANs

-* VLAN interfaces (integrated routing and bridging)
+The following features are currently _on the radar_:

-* Routed subinterfaces (TBD)
+* Routed subinterfaces
 * Access and trunk ports
 * Native VLAN